 What is the purpose of the running pace calculator?

-The running pace calculator is a useful tool which can be used to calculate:
+The running pace calculator is a useful tool that can be used to calculate:

 - DISTANCE that you will cross with a given pace over a certain period of time